zowe/docs-site/docs/user-guide/generate-certificates.md

 # Generating a certificate if you do not have one

-If you do not have a certificate, follow the procedure depending on the certificate type you choose:
+If you do not have a certificate, follow the procedure that corresponds to the certificate type you choose to generate:

 * [Create a PKCS12 certificate](#create-a-pkcs12-keystore)
 * [Create a JCERACFKS certificate](#create-a-jceracfks-certificate)